zlypher/zlypher.github.io/data/posts/getting-started-with-svg-sprites.md

 ## Result

 So all in all your code can look something like the following snippet.
-Or you can view and edit [an example here](https://codepen.io/zlypher/pen/wqzMKE){:target="_blank" rel="noopener noreferrer"}.
+Or you can view and edit [an example here](https://codepen.io/zlypher/pen/wqzMKE).

 ```html
 <body>